hymccord/Required/README.md

 ## Building

 Because the package consists of source files, building works differently than a normal .NET project.
 In essence, no build has to be made at all.
 Instead, the `*.cs` files are packaged into a NuGet package through custom packaging targets.

-The solution contains a `_build` project which automatically performs these tasks though.
-You can then find the resulting NuGet package file in the `artifacts` folder.

 ## Contributing

-I don't expect this package to require many changes, but if something is not working for you or if you think that the source file should change, feel free to create an issue or Pull Request.
-I will be happy to discuss and potentially integrate your ideas!
+Open to any contributions!

 ## License